-I lost my sight in 2005 but it’s never stopped me from doing the things I want to do.
+I lost my sight completely in 2005 but it’s never stopped me from doing the things I want to do.
 I run a successful business working as an assistive technology trainer and coach, a job which I thoroughly enjoy.
-I love good music and have been playing bass guitar for twenty one years including playing in a rock band and gigging all over the UK.
+I love good music and have been playing bass guitar for twenty two years including playing in a rock band and gigging all over the UK.
 In 2007 I walked across the Sahara, a truly fantastic experience which at the time was pivotal in changing my outlook on life.
 It also resulted in my writing one of my favourite poems featured in my book, The Edge of Darkness.
 I like to break the perception that just because I’m blind I can’t do interesting and challenging things.
 Doing things like flying a microlight, driving a tank and winning bronze and silver medals at British National blind air rifle shooting competitions have all been part of that.

 Since I was a little boy I’ve been interested in World War II history.
 My interest in the personal stories of people from all walks of life who lived in the period has only increased as I’ve grown older.
 I’m also a huge fan of sci-fi and fantasy stories whether in book or film form.
 Basically I’ve always been a bit of a geek.

 As well as writing I love nothing more than listening to a good audio book, playing gigs with my band or hanging out with family and friends in my free time, not forgetting spending quality time with Sarah, Lucy and Mac of course.